About Us

 Since January 2017 the choir has thrived under the accomplished directorship of Neil Taylor, ably supported by our talented accompanist Ian Riddle.
 In Summer 2019 we undertook our first tour for several years, on this occasion to France.
 Our performances there met with great success, and we were overwhelmed to receive a standing ovation and demand for an encore from one capacity audience!

-We've had some most enjoyable singing experiences since returning after COVID lockdowns.
-In our recent summer concert we were thrilled to accompany ourselves on wine glasses for Ēriks Ešenvalds' Stars - made all the better by the fantastic reception from our wonderful audience.
+We've had some most enjoyable singing experiences since returning after COVID lockdowns, performing well-known works and others new to KBC.
+In our 2022 summer concert we were thrilled to accompany ourselves on wine glasses for Ēriks Ešenvalds' Stars - made all the better by the fantastic reception from our wonderful audience.
+In November 2022 we performed Haydn's Creation with Brayside Orchestra and wonderful soloists, all made possible by a donation from an anonymous benefactor.
+A local school group provided images for our programme and posters.
+We've also had concerts with jazz by Todd and Shearing, featuring piano, bass and drums.
+From early plainchant to Finnish composer Mäntyjärvi, all in 2 years!

 Neil Taylor